buchholz-sean/dwa-dynamic-form-builder/README.md

 | `value`      | :white_check_mark: | :white_check_mark: | :white_check_mark: |                    |                    | :white_check_mark: | :white_check_mark: |
 | `required`   | :white_check_mark: | :white_check_mark: | :white_check_mark: |                    | :white_check_mark: |                    |                    |

-The `type` property is case-insensitive, and the tool will ignore any unrecognized values of `type`, as well as any unsupported properties like `class`.
+The `type` property is case-insensitive, and the tool will ignore any unrecognized values of `type`, as well as any unsupported properties like `foo`.

 ### Basic usage